rosen-bridge/utils/packages/service-manager/README.md

 - **`serviceName`** – the name of the required service.
 - **`allowedStatuses`** – the set of statuses the required service must be in for the dependency to be considered satisfied.
 - **`action`** – which action this requirement belongs to:
-  - `ServiceAction.initialize` – this dependency must be satisfied before the service can be **initialized**.
-It is also checked when the service is being **started**, but the dependency is only _initialized_ (not started) to satisfy the requirement.
+  - `ServiceAction.assemble` – this dependency must be satisfied before the service can be **assembled**.
+It is also checked when the service is being **started**, but the dependency is only _assembled_ (not started) to satisfy the requirement.
   - `ServiceAction.start` – this dependency must be satisfied before the service can be **started**.
 When the required service goes dormant, dependants with a `start`-typed dependency on it are automatically stopped.

-Each service has `initService`, `startService`, and `stopService` methods which are only called after all requirements of their respective actions are satisfied.
+Each service has `assembleService`, `startService`, and `stopService` methods which are only called after all requirements of their respective actions are satisfied.

 ### Action